Landshark50/Stock-Analyzer-Python/README.md

 # Stock-Analyzer-Python

+## How to run in Pycharm:
+1. See what version of Chrome you are running (v114 as of 7/19/23) by going to Chrome > 3 dots in top right corner > help > about chrome
+2. Download the appropriate chromedriver extension at https://chromedriver.chromium.org/downloads
+3. Delete the old chromedriver and move the new one into this folder
+2. Open a terminal by pressing the terminal button in the lower left corner
+2. type "streamlit run main.py"
+3. Press Enter.
+Do not give them your emai

 ## Features:
 - Real time scrapping of stock data in order to get the most recent available information.
 - Cleaning, structuring and parsing of relevant data to provide an interactive and informative dashboard.